NTNU-MobileApps/exercise-e4-template/README.md

 3. You need an `AppBar` with the text "Profile picture", with font size 24px.
 4. The app bar must be "elevated above the background" - 10px high.
 5. The background for the main app-region has the color `Grey[200]`.
-6. There must be a "Sign out" action in the app bar, the icon is `Icons.logout`, size: 32px.
+6. There must be a "Sign out" action in the app bar, an `IconButton` with the `Icons.logout` as the icon, size: 32px.
     1. When it is pressed, call the `_signOut` method.
 This will be tested in another unit-test, the golden-image does not check this part.
 7. An image and a button, centered vertically: